- Who can I contact if I have questions or if I am looking for support?

 Bible Study Groups: Sessions held in-person or online, providing a communal setting for participants to delve into biblical teachings, fostering an environment of learning and spiritual enrichment.

-Health and Bible Study Proclaim Events: Emphasizing the holistic approach to evangelism, your church could, for example, utilize the latest resource from ASI and It Is Written with Pastor John Bradshaw, the “New Beginnings Health Bible Study Guide Set” available at It Is Written Shop.
+Health and Bible Study Proclaiming Events: Emphasizing the holistic approach to evangelism, your church could, for example, utilize the latest resource from ASI and It Is Written with Pastor John Bradshaw, the “New Beginnings Health Bible Study Guide Set” available at It Is Written Shop.
 These guides combine physical well-being with spiritual growth, offering a comprehensive study experience that addresses the needs of the whole person.

 The purpose of these events is to manifest and share the hope and love found in Jesus Christ, encouraging people to embrace the faith.
 By engaging in these proclamation events, we follow the biblical example set forth at Pentecost, empowering individuals to discover and grow in their spiritual journey under the guidance of the Holy Spirit.